 Facilitate and organize the intake of internal and external publication requests

-Prepare requests for Associate Director and Core Leaders review
+Prepare requests for Scientific Director, Executive Director, and Core Leaders review

 Communicate and follow up with reviewers to ensure timely completion of all received requests

 Intake, organize, and archive received research and medical literature

 Act as the primary point of contact for all DIAN-Obs study publication requests

 Track DIAN publications in PubMed and EndNote and provide reports of current publications related to DIAN for grant maintenance and reporting